 For a child or a teenager, choose a blanket that’s 10 percent of their body weight plus an extra couple of pounds to make room while they grow.
 So for a 40-pound child, you’ll buy a 6-pound blanket.
 However, this formula works out to be pretty heavy for an adult.
 Most companies take the guesswork out and offer handy guides on their websites for which blanket to choose based on your weight (note that a weighted blanket should never be used on a child under three).

 Related: How to Hack Your Sleep: The Science And Art of Sleeping

 I was surprised at how heavy the blankets felt — I struggled even to lift some off the ground using both hands.
 Just something to keep in mind so you don’t pull your back out.
 And they don’t come cheap — expect to shell out an eye-watering $200 or more for an adult-sized blanket.

 We took the most popular weighted blankets to bed to see how they performed.
 Here, the best weighted blankets to help you sleep:

-I chose the company’s 14 pound “large” blanket in volcanic gray (with a $205 price tag).
+I chose the company’s 14 pound “large” blanket in volcanic gray.
 SensaCalm suggests their large size — 38 by 72 inches — for women, while men do better with their full size (56 by 72 inches).
 They also offer a small, medium, and queen size option.